PDP Frequently Asked Questions

 ISEE has grants specifically to help participants with transportation costs, so if an applicant has no other means of supporting these expenses (e.g., grant, fellowship, institutional support, etc.) they can apply for a travel award.
 However, applicants are strongly encouraged to find full or partial funding from other sources.

-For more information on expenses, see the PDP Expense Summary webpage
+For more information on expenses, see Cost Planning step of the application

 What is the PDP practical teaching experience?